department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 **Skip questions 1-5 if prototype is shown second**

-1. What information would you expect to see related to your healthcare here?
+1. What information would you expect to see related to your health care here?
 2. What information related to your prescriptions do you expect to see on this page?
 3. What information related to your messages do you expect to see on this page?
 4. Can you look over all of the information shown here, is there anything that you would add?